MicrosoftDocs/microsoft-365-community/docs/basics/Glossary.md

 ### Team Site

 Team Sites are generally used to faciltitate teamwork.
-It generally has a set of people with permissions to work on content collaboratively, though not all people can create or eit content in all cases.
+It generally has a set of people with permissions to work on content collaboratively, though not all people can create or edit content in all cases.

 ## <a name="U"></a>U

 ### User experience (UX)

 The user experience (UX) is how people react to and feel about the user interface as they use it.
-Web pages can be striaghtforward and easy to use (good UX) or complex and confusing (bad UX).
-Think of UX as the feelings and emotions people have about the solutions tou give them as and fater they use them.
+Web pages can be straightforward and easy to use (good UX) or complex and confusing (bad UX).
+Think of UX as the feelings and emotions people have about the solutions you give them as and after they use them.

 ### User interface (UI)

-The user interfact (UI) is what you see on the screen: the layout of the page, the controls you can use to accomplish things (like Web Parts), and where the text and images sit.
+The user interface (UI) is what you see on the screen: the layout of the page, the controls you can use to accomplish things (like Web Parts), and where the text and images sit.

 ## <a name="V"></a>V
 ## <a name="W"></a>W